po4tion/po4tion/README.md

 I'm interested in the front-end.

-The technology that I'm interested in lately is HTML CSS(SCSS) JavaScript TypeScript.
+The technology that I'm interested in lately is HTML CSS(SCSS) JavaScript TypeScript React.

 Contact Me : po4tion0429@gmail.com